threefoldtecharchive/rivine/doc/transactions/unlockhash.md

 ### checksum

-The last part of a unlock hash is the checksum of the hash (which was the previous part).
+The last part of a unlock hash is the checksum of the type and hash (which were the previous 2 parts).
 Blake2b is used to generate a 256-bit checksum from the hash, of which the first 6 bytes are used as checksum for this unlock hash.
 As the checksum is also hex-encoded its byte size doubles to 12.

+> ```
+> checksum := first_6_bytes(blake2b_256(type, hash))
+> ```
+> > where type is one byte, and hash is a fixed-size byte array of 32 bytes
+> > returned checksum is 32 bytes (as 256 bit version of the blake2b hash algo is used)

+Meaning that the input message used to generate a 256-bit checksum with Blake2b is 33 bytes, one byte of the (unlock type) and 32 bytes for the hash itself.
+The output (checksum) is 32 bytes.